samattwood9/icecream-shop-api/README.md

 Navigate to http://localhost:5001 to view the Swagger (interactive documentation for the API).

 Use the Seed endpoint to seed the database and then experiment with the different endpoints.
-Try to relate what is returned back to the code.

 ## Notes